FraLaz1971/SETM/README.md

-@brief process BepiColombo TM data
+Process TM data from ESA/NASA/ASI Space Missions
 -------------------------------------------
 bash libraries and scripts and other utility files to process TM data starting from BepiColombo space